-An SSL certificate for a domain has failed to renew
+An SSL certificate for a domain has failed to generate or renew

 Check For Redirects